Supporting Question

 The Great Bronzes of Benin

-The Benin bronzes are sculptures created by the Edo people.
+The Benin bronzes are sculptures created by the Edo people, people who live in Nigeria’s Edo State.
 The bronzes were stolen by British colonizers in the 1800s.
 Recently in 2025, different pieces were returned.

 A Royal Alloy